alldaygzchen/typescript/readme.md

 For variable:

 - unknown vs any
-- unknown: should add extra code (if else)in order to check
+- unknown: should add extra code (if else) in order to check
+- undefined: variable not initialize

 For functions:

 - void: The function finishes but does not return a value.
 - never: The function does not finish normally and never returns.
+- undefined: The function has return statement but nothing was return

+primitive vs object
+- primitive: immutable and store directly
+- object: mutable and stored by reference
+- null is a object due to historical issues
+- null and undefined are primitive value (e.g. null===null [true])
 ```

 # Lesson3 (Compiler)